The Xbox series X is in stock at Argos today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock - live: Argos and EE restocks are available this morning – how to get one
+Xbox series X stock news - live: EE and Argos restocks continue into 25 January

 We’re bringing you live Xbox stock alerts from Smyths, Amazon, Game and more

-Note: Update: The Xbox series X bundle is still available in some Argos stores and for EE customers.
-Read on for more details.